emqx/blog/en/202011/connect-to-mqtt-broker-with-websocket.md

 listener.wss.external.certfile = etc/certs/cert.pem
 ```

-Restart EMQ X after completion.
+Restart EMQX after completion.

 > You can use your certificate and key files to replace them directly under etc/certs/.

 ### Configuring reverse proxies and certificates on Nginx

-Using Nginx to reverse proxy and encrypt WebSocket can reduce the computation burden of the EMQ X broker and implement domain name multiplexing at the same time.
+Using Nginx to reverse proxy and encrypt WebSocket can reduce the computation burden of the EMQX broker and implement domain name multiplexing at the same time.
 Nginx [load balancing](https://www.emqx.com/en/blog/mqtt-broker-clustering-part-2-sticky-session-load-balancing) also allows you to distribute multiple back-end service entities.

 ```shell
 # It is recommended that WebSocket also bind to port 443.